-Ultrasonography of the abdomen is an invaluable diagnostic tool in diagnosing IBD.
-In the case of IBD it should be performed by a specialist in this area.
-It has revolutionized how we diagnose IBD, pancreatitis, and Triaditis.
+Ultrasonography of the abdomen is an invaluable diagnostic tool.
 Prior to the advent of ultrasound, exploratory surgery was needed to make an accurate diagnosis, and that was only after biopsy samples were obtained.
 Ultrasound is dramatically less invasive and expensive compared to surgery, and the results are obtained immediately in many cases.
 In the case of IBD it can tell us of thickening of the intestines and gives us a suspicion that IBD is indeed present, but it cannot confirm the diagnosis.

 Ultrasound is rapid and painless, and the only invasive part is shaving your pet’s abdomen